-Doctor Who Returns in the 50th Anniversary Special in: Days : Hours : Minutes : Seconds
+Doctor Who's 2013 Christmas Special, The Time of the Doctor Airs In: Days : Hours : Minutes : Seconds

 Friday, 22 October 2010